 The research is the first randomized, controlled trial showing that lifestyle changes may affect the progression of any type of cancer.
 Study findings are published in the September issue of the Journal of Urology.

-The study was directed by Dean Ornish, MD, clinical professor, and Peter Carroll, MD, chair of the Department of Urology, both of the University of California, San Francisco, and the late William Fair, MD, chief of urologic surgery and chair of urologic oncology, Memorial Sloan-Kettering Cancer Center.
+The study was directed by UCSF's Dean Ornish, MD, clinical professor, and Peter Carroll, MD, chair of the Department of Urology, and the late William Fair, MD, chief of urologic surgery and chair of urologic oncology, Memorial Sloan-Kettering Cancer Center.

 The research team studied 93 men with biopsy-proven prostate cancer who had elected not to undergo conventional treatment for reasons unrelated to this study.
 The participants were randomly divided into either a group who were asked to make comprehensive changes in diet and lifestyle or a comparison group who were not asked to do so.